NumquamScire/iwsh/README.md

 I was inspired by a situation where I couldn't create any new connections except for web connections over the HTTP protocol.
 After spending several days i didn't find works solution.
 First problem is was create established process, so project create independent process of http requests on server.

 This project communicate over named pipes that create in file system.
 Interactive shell using two pipes.
 First pipe for **stdin** default `/tmp/i` that web server write data to from user.
 Second pipe use for **stdout** and **stderr** defualt `/tmp/o` that web server read data from shell and return to user via Chunked Transfer Encoding that available in `HTTP/1.1`.
 Streaming data transfer from **stdout** and **stderr** helps reduce the number of requests.
-I recommend use direcotry `/dev/shm` instead of `/tmp` or other directory that do not leave any fingerprints on disk.
+I recommend use direcotry `/dev/shm` instead of `/tmp` or other directory that do not leave any fingerprints on disk. `--stream` helps reduce the number of requests to just two.
+All data will be sent over a TCP connection.
+Currently only available for Java Servlet.

 The project consists of two files: 1) client is written in bash by use **curl** for communication with web server.
 2) page for web server for communicate with client and server-side shell.

-**Curl** has some limitation for request chunked, so not easily create two-way streaming use curl.
+**PHP** has some limitation for request chunked, so not easily create two-way streaming for PHP server.
 I believe that can be created by other client or even better use one page on server with javascript for create full interactive webshell in browser.
 I don't know very well JavaScript and all of web stack that spend time for create some of this.
 So I hope someone will be interested in continuing to help develop the project.

 ---